IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 #### 1. Installing connectivity packages
-The plugin supports FC or iSCSI connectivity to the storage systems.
+The Ubiquity FlexVolume supports FC or iSCSI connectivity to the storage systems.

   * RHEL, SLES